LESLIE WILLIAM FINDLAY

 He then served in the New Guinea campaign from January 1944 to January 1945.

-Rabaul, in the Australian Mandated Territory of New Guinea, fell to the Japanese 23rd January, 1942.
+Rabaul, in the Australian Mandated Territory of New Guinea, had fallen to the Japanese 23rd January, 1942.
 By summer 1943 Japan had over 100,000 troops stationed in New Guinea, the aim being to cut off supplies to Australia.
 After a brutal war of attrition and manoeuvring, the Allies finally took back New Guinea at the end of March, 1944.

 Damion Fenton of the Australian War Memorial described conditions during the war in New Guinea as: